 A: Personal / Billing information is with the company you purchase the product/service with.

 Credit Card information is “hashed” (masked) and only the bank can see this information after much investigation.

-Q: What happens after I made my payment?
+Q: What happens after I make my payment?

 A: You are supposed to receive an eMail of the payment details from CX Pay.

 If you do not receive this, you should receive this from the merchant when they have processed the order.

 Q: How can I be sure that the Webshop will deliver?